 CHEERMaD is written by award-winning writer and 15-year veteran cheer mom, Lisa D. Welsh

 As a professional journalist I’ve interviewed former presidents and sitting governors, covered Olympians and professional athletes and shadowed Hollywood A-listers and local celebrities.
 I’ve also written about some of the most gruesome crimes the streets of the second largest city in New England can spit out.
 My credits include The New York Times, The Boston Globe, CNN.com and MSNBC.

 On the other side of life’s spectrum, I’m a proud Cheer Mom of Becky, a 21-year-old All Star coach and former high school and All Star cheerleader.
 Over the years I have watched the tremendous growth of both my daughter and the sport she loves so much.
 I’ve seen first hand how dedication, discipline and determination can help a self-conscious little girl blossom into an amazing young woman.
 And I’ve been amazed as competitions moved out of high school gyms and into World Wide Convention Centers.

-Several years ago, I became a Cheer Mom x2 when my youngest child, Rachel, 11, started cheering again.
+Several years ago, I became a Cheer Mom x2 when my youngest child, Rachel, 12, started cheering again.
 She had been on a tiny tots team when she was three and had a false start in All Stars when she was seven (which was fine with me as I added up all the costs and multiplied them by two).
 But now I can’t keep her out of the gym.
-This will be the first season that Rachel will double roster as a proud veteran of ShowStoppers, youth level 2, and a new member of Divas, junior 3.
+The 2013-14 season was the first that Rachel double- rostered; as a proud veteran of ShowStoppers, youth level 2, and a new member of Divas, junior 3.
 This year Rachel is on Proathletics’ Team Hollywood, Large J3.

 Cheerleading is the great equalizer in our family, which also includes my son John, 18.